Guide for prospective applicants

 • Be able to conduct independent research from start to end (from identifying gaps, conceptualisation and planning to execution and communication).
 In short, become a great scholar.

-• Create new knowledge and give a significant scientific contribution accepted by the community and be known for it (e.g. through impactful publications in leading outlets and other forms of output such as open data, open-source software, community engagements…).
+• Create new knowledge and introduce a significant scientific novelty accepted by the community and be known for it (primarily through impactful publications in leading outlets).

-• Collaborate and contribute to the scientific community in various ways.
+• Collaborate and contribute to the scientific community in various ways (i.e. other forms of output such as open data, open-source software, community engagements…).

-• Attain a valuable set of skills, both hard (e.g. coding, statistics) and soft (e.g. written communication, presenting, project management) that can be applied to a variety of scientific challenges and in various environments.
+• Attain a valuable set of skills, largely domain-agnostic, both hard (e.g. coding, statistics) and soft (e.g. written communication, presenting, project management) that can be applied to a variety of scientific challenges and in various environments.

 To succeed, a PhD student ideally should: